JameDevOfficial/TablissNG/README.md

 If you were a contributor to the original repo or have ideas for improvements, feel free to open an issue or submit a pull request.
 Let’s keep Tabliss alive!

+### Looking for contribution ideas?

+Check out the [github project](https://github.com/users/BookCatKid/projects/3?query=sort%3Aupdated-desc+is%3Aopen) for a list of features that are wanted, but not yet implemented.
+Anything not in `in progress` is most likely free for you to work on!

 ---

 ## Brief Overview of a Few Improvements Over Tabliss